soomla/knowledge-base/src/documents/university/articles/Grow_About.html.md

 GROW uses all of SOOMLA's modules: [Store](/soomla/unity/store/) and [Profile](/soomla/unity/profile/) to collect in-game data and render value for you.
 Studios may choose to use only specific modules, however, to benefit from the full power of GROW analytics we recommend that you integrate all three.

-To get started with GROW, you can follow each one of different GROW bundles' tutorials:
+To get started with GROW, you can follow each one of the different GROW integration tutorials:

 - [GrowUltimate](/unity/GrowUltimate_GettingStarted)